LegendaryMediaTV/EGP-Graphai/exports/markdown-par/WEBUS2020/19-PSA.md

 <sup>20</sup> He protects all of his bones.<br>Not one of them is broken.<br>
 <sup>21</sup> Evil shall kill the wicked.<br>Those who hate the righteous shall be condemned.<br>
 <sup>22</sup> Yahweh redeems the soul of his servants.<br>None of those who take refuge in him shall be condemned.

+> - <sup>a</sup> 1.
+Psalm 34 is an acrostic poem, with each verse starting with a letter of the alphabet (ordered from Alef to Tav).

 ## Chapter 35